Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-* Dodge their traps and pumpkins, and throw them back at them with triangle.
+* Dodge their traps and pumpkins, and throw them back at them with △.
 If you hit them with the traps, they'll be stuck in place for some free hits.
 Be aware that they can even throw 2 traps as the same time.
 * When the bathtub is destroyed, all three will get off of it.
 This time they'll try to attack you while also running from you.
 Of the 3, Lock is the most dangerous one, as her attack is kind of hard to avoid, so try your best to go after her.
 Lock will jump high and fall into you, making him easier to avoid, and Barrel will shoot you at you.
 * Fire Blast from the Pumpkin King Costume is very useful here.
 It'll blast them off in the air while also dealing high damage.
 If you can, try to hit at least 2 of them with it.